 It feels like slight jabs, and bubbling quickening movements.

 What do phantom kicks feel like you may ask?
 It feels like shortly after the first few movements of a baby in utero, slight jabs, and bubbling quickening movements.
-Well, my monthly visitor just left me yesterday so I know for a fact that I am for sure not pregnant.
+Well, my monthly visitor just left me yesterday, so I know that I am not pregnant.
 And it most definitely wasn’t implantation bleeding or rare early pregnancy bleeding.
 I’ve kept track of things and there’s no way I could be pregnant, let alone feeling movement from a baby this early on!
 So, of course, I went straight on to Google because I needed to figure this out ASAP.
 Turns out that phantom kicks are totally and completely a real thing.

 Phantom pregnancies are also a thing too!
 A woman can actually convince herself and her body that she is pregnant.
 Weight gain, nausea, and other pregnancy symptoms can even occur in phantom pregnancies.
 Some women who have phantom pregnancies snap out of it after seeing an empty ultrasound and not hearing a heartbeat.
 Others, I’m not sure as I don’t know how long this condition can actually last.
 I’ve seen and heard it all now.
 Queue the shock, I’m just glad to know that I am not feeling a baby (or alien) kicking me, I’m not crazy, and there’s not something bad going on inside of my body.
 Plenty of other women have experienced these phantom kicks, I’m not alone.
 Phew!